MongoDB Atlas Clusters

 Auto-scaling

-- You can configure your cluster to automatically scale its cluster tier, storage capacity, or both based on the cluster usage.
+You can configure your cluster to automatically scale its tier, storage capacity, or both, based on usage.
+To control costs, you can select a range of cluster tiers to which your cluster can scale.

-- Memory Utilization has exceeded 75% for the past hour
+- Memory utilization has exceeded 75% for the past hour.

-- The cluster has not been scaled down (manually or automatically) in the past 24 hours
+- The cluster has not been scaled down (manually or automatically) in the past 24 hours.

 resources:myMongoDbCluster:type: mongo-db-atlas-clusterproperties:clusterTier: M10autoScaling:minClusterTier: M10maxClusterTier: M30disableDiskScaling: truedisableScaleDown: true